ksoeze/HM2-PlayerMatcher/README.md

 # HM2-PlayerMatcher
-Simple Python script to find similar players based on Opponents Tab in Holdem Manager 2
+Simple Python script to find similar players based on Opponents Tab in Holdem Manager 2 (updated to Holdem Manger 3)

 1.)
 Go to Holdem Manager opponents tab.
 Filter for a specific game, miniumum amount of Hands (about 1k for decent results) and exclude HU hands etc. Right Click -> Save as Report.cvs